-Hop Culture’s Beer With(out) Beards Festival is an event that celebrates women in the beer world.
-The biggest takeaway from the August event?
 There are a lot of women making a lot of killer beer out there.
-Here’s your starter’s guide to some of the best beers made by women or at woman-run breweries in the US.
+From new variants of Guinness to barrel-aged New Belgium, here’s your starter’s guide for International Women’s Day (March 8) to some of the best beers made by women or at woman-run breweries in the US.

 Jagged Mountain Craft Brewery Bases Loaded Kolsch